picoders1/AI-Driven-HealthBot-and-Disease-Diagnosis-System/README.md

 .
 Fig 6.3.2

-## Login Page: In the Login Page, providing authentic User credentials helps one to reach into the dashboard
+## Login Page: In the Login Page, providing authentic User credentials helps one to reach the dashboard

 ![image](https://github.com/picoders1/AI-based-Healthcare-Chatbot---Disease-Detection-System/assets/87698874/f437d523-b83a-4648-a902-575492613fc1)